TLDR: a solo play account using Tunnel Goons and The Eternal Caverns of Urk.

 And I go forward.

-I tuck and roll forward into the yellow "trees" as the mantis springs forward and down.
+I tuck and roll forward into the yellow fungal "trees" as the mantis springs forward and down.
 [Roll+Skulker, Success - barely] He misses, but quickly recovers and scuttles across the ceiling, hunting me.
-The cuboid blooms of the trees are between us, giving me cover.
+The rectilinear blooms of the trees are between us, giving me cover.
 The mantis stops, seemingly befuddled, and stares in my direction with that strange pinched face.
 Suddenly there is a small voice ...

 It's a soothing voice, but something tells me not to trust it.
 [Roll+Erudite, Success - barely].
 I know better than to come out, but I find myself unable to move.
 I call out loudly.
 "Help!"